octoobservo/semicolons2025wiki/Demo.md

 ### Fine tune the RAG
 We need to fine tune the RAG to improve the accuracy of the potential fix

+### Make bugs in the application
+We need to create some bugs in the application to test the solution

 ### AI for QA/Support teams
 I think this one is optional.
 We can take this if we have extra time.